Saphira Bengal, Havana Brown & Khao Manee Cattery

 Welcome to Saphira Cattery’s website!

 We are a family cattery dedicated in breeding of Bengal, Havana Brown and Khao Manee kittens.
-We are located in Drummondville (in Quebec, Canada), and we are only 1 hour away from Montreal, 1 hour 45 minutes from Quebec City and 50 minutes from Sherbrooke.
+We are located in Drummondville (in Quebec, Canada), and we are only 1 hour away from Montreal, 1h50 from Quebec City, 50 minutes from Sherbrooke, 3h00 from Ottawa & Gatineau, and 6h30 from Toronto.

-Our cattery started in 2007 with the breeding of Abyssinian cats.
+Our cattery started in 2007 with the breeding of Abyssinian cats, and we stopped breeding this breed in 2011-2012..

 Afterwards, we discovered the Bengal cat breed.
 We were immediately seduced by the wild and mysterious beauty of this magnificent breed, contrasting with their affectionate, playful and very sociable character.
 So it was in 2008 that the Bengals were added to the Cattery.